Content warning: this blog post discusses sexual assault and rape, including acts involving children.

 Can I still be charged with statutory rape if they lied about their age?

-A common defense that people claim when they are accused of statutory rape is that they didn’t know the victim was underage when the sexual conduct occurred.
+A common defense often cited in statutory rape cases is the claim that the accused did not know the victim was underage at the time of the sexual conduct.

 - There was sexual intercourse, and